-On the left are before and after x-rays of a patient with arthritis of the medial compartment (inside) of the knee who underwent a unicompartmental knee replacement.
+Below are before and after x-rays of a patient with arthritis of the medial compartment (inside) of the knee who underwent a unicompartmental knee replacement.
 On the preoperative picture note the decreased space between the femur (thigh bone) and the tibia (shin bone).
 There was also a bow-legged deformity to the knee before surgery.
 In the picture on the right, the inside compartment has been replaced with metal and polyethylene.

 Also note that the alignment of the leg has been restored to neutral.